ADA-Greenlight/ADA-Greenlight.github.io/index.md

 ## Randomised ?

-In an **ideal randomised trial**, the treatment assignment would be randomly decided (equivalent to a $50/50$ coin flip).
+In an **ideal randomised trial**, the treatment assignment would be randomly decided, i.e. equivalent to a $50/50$ coin flip.
 Therefore, if we assume the trial is actually randomised, the distribution of our covariates will be the same in both groups, i.e. the covariates are said to be balanced.
 In this case, the control and treatment groups are indistinguishable.
 Thus, if the outcome between different treatment groups end up differing, it will not be because of differences in the covariates defining the groups, it will be because of the treatment.

 However, as it is not always possible to perform a randomised trial (either unethical, impractical, too expensive, ...), **observational studies** are conducted, where there is no intervention in the treatment assignment and retrospective data is observed.
 This is the case of the 'Housing, Health and Happiness' paper.
 Indeed, data is collected from census and surveys a posteriori and the researchers cannot control the conditions under which samples are distributed.
 This might lead to a potential problem as the decision of which subjects receive the treatment is not entirely random and thus a potential source of bias.

 To be more precise, subjects are selected to be treated and the treatment assignment and the outcome may be caused by the same hidden covariate.
 For observational studies, the distribution of variables will typically differ between treatment and control group, as it is not a randomised trial.
 The goal of the study is to determine the effects of the variables defining households before the begining of the program on the outcome, but sometimes the measured covariates may not be directly causing the differences in the outcome.
 There might be more covariates which were not measured but are actually important in the chain of cause and effect.
-These variables that affect both treatment assignment and outcome are called **confounders**, as seen on Figure 1.
+These variables that affect both treatment assignment and outcome are called **confounders**, as seen on the diagram below.
 In observational studies, an important assumption in the estimation of causal effect is the **ignorability assumption** : given pre-treatment covariates, treatment assignment is independent of the potential outcome, also known as the "no unmeasured confounders' assumption".

 <figure> <img src="assets/img/Confounding_img.png">
 <center><figcaption>Effect of confounders on treatment and outcome.</figcaption></center> </figure>

 ## Balanced ?

 We can start by analysing the distribution and properties of the variables from the $2000$ Census, which are the pre-treatment variables.
 In the dataset, they correspond to the variables beginning in 'C_'.
-Following their results given in Table 2, we can compute the mean values of treatment and control, as well as the mean difference by aggregating at census block level.
-In the paper, this is what they use as evidence to show that the data is balanced with their matching, so it is interesting to check these results by replicating this table.
--> no statistical test so we apply a statistical test to check wether the variables or balanced or not

-To assess whether balance is achieved between treatment and control, we can look at standardized mean differences (SMD), which is calculated by the difference in the means between the two groups divided by the pooled standard deviation :
+Following the results given in Table 2 of the paper, we can compute the mean values of treatment and control, as well as the mean difference by aggregating at census block level.
+In the paper, this is what they use as evidence to show that the data is balanced with their matching.
+They don't apply any statistical test to demonstrate their results so we decide to apply a statistical test to check wether the variables are balanced or not.
+To assess whether balance is achieved between treatment and control, a useful tool is **standardized mean differences (SMD)**, which is calculated by the difference in the means between the two groups divided by the pooled standard deviation :

-$\mathrm{SMD} = \frac{ \bar{\mathcal X_t} - \bar{\mathcal X_c} }{ \sqrt{(s_{t}^{2} + s_{c}^{2})/2} }$ where $\bar{\mathcal X_t}$, $\bar{\mathcal X_c}$  denote the mean of that feature for the treatment and control group respectively.
+$\mathrm{SMD} = \frac{ \bar{\bold{X}_{t}} - \bar{\bold{X}_{c}} }{ \sqrt{(s_{t}^{2} + s_{c}^{2})/2} }$

+where $\bar{\bold{X}_{t}}$, $\bar{\bold{X}_{c}}$ denote the mean of that feature for the treatment and control group respectively.
 We will use absolute value of this number. $s_{t}$, $s_{c}$ denote the standard deviation of that feature for the treatment and control group respectively.

 We can calculate the standardized mean differences for every feature, and if our calculated SMD is $1$, then that means there's a $1$ standard deviation difference in means.
-After computing this measurement for all of our features, there is a rule of thumb that are commonly used to determine whether that feature is balanced or not (similar to the $0.05$ for $p$-value idea, which we can also use with a t-test) :
+After computing this measurement for all of our features, there is a rule of thumb that are commonly used to determine whether that feature is balanced or not (similar to the $0.05$ for $p$-value idea, which we can also use with a $t$-test) :
-* $\mathrm{SMD} < 0.1$ : For a randomized trial, the smd between all of the covariates should typically fall into this bucket.
+* $\mathrm{SMD} < 0.1$ : For a randomized trial, the $\mathrm{SMD}$ between all of the covariates should typically fall into this bucket.
 * $0.1 < \mathrm{SMD} < 0.2$ : Not necessarily balanced, but small enough that people are usually not too worried about them.
 Sometimes, even after performing matching, there might still be a few covariates whose smd fall under this range.
 * $\mathrm{SMD} > 0.2$ : Values that are greater than this threshold are considered seriously imbalanced.

-The graph below shows the $\mathrm{SMD}$ value for different variables and can clearly see that the distributions of the pre-treatment variables between treatment and control sets are not balanced for all variables.
+The graph below shows the $\mathrm{SMD}$ value for different variables.
+We can see that about $36 \%$ of the variables are such that $\mathrm{SMD} < 0.1$ and $63 \%$ of the variables are such that $\mathrm{SMD} < 0.2$.
+It is clear that the distributions of the pre-treatment variables between treatment and control sets are not balanced for most of the variables.

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" allowfullscreen="true" src="assets/img/InitialSMD.html"></iframe>